springfuse/springfuse.github.com/index.md

 <span class="label label-info">To generate a project</span>, adjust the settings below and execute the resulting command lines in a console.

+Before doing so, if you are totally new to SpringFuse, you should <a href="/what-is-springfuse.html">understand how it works</a>.

 ### Step 1/4: Fill the code generation form

 <form class="form-horizontal">